King Charles III ‘to break from tradition’ with coronation outfit choice

 King Charles III ‘to break from tradition’ with specific outfit choice for coronation

-King Charles III has been advised to wear an outfit for his coronation that goes against previous royal traditions, according to reports.
+King Charles III has been advised to wear an outfit for his coronation that goes against previous royal tradition, according to reports.

 The monarch acceded to the throne upon the death of his mother, Queen Elizabeth II, in September.

-Elsewhere, the coronation will reportedly be a more scaled-down affair compared to previous ceremonies, in an apparent effort to be more “representative of a monarchy in a modern world”.
+Elsewhere, the coronation will reportedly be a more scaled-down affair compared with previous ceremonies, in an apparent effort to be more “representative of a monarchy in a modern world”.

-The more modern coronation is also expected to be more religiously and culturally diverse than it has been before, with plans to include a multi-faith congregation composed of Christian, Muslim, Jewish, Hindu and Buddhist figures.
+The “modernised” coronation is also expected to be more religiously and culturally diverse than previous such occasions, with plans to include a multi-faith congregation composed of Christian, Muslim, Jewish, Hindu and Buddhist figures.

-The Mail on Sunday previously reported that the King is “unlikely” to partake in multiple outfit changes, as the Queen did in 1953.
+The Mail on Sunday previously reported that the King was “unlikely” to partake in multiple outfit changes, as the Queen did in 1953.

-However, at least one 700-year-old coronation tradition will be kept the same, as the King has invited anyone to be a part of the ceremony if they are related to someone who took part in a previous coronation.
+However, at least one 700-year-old coronation tradition will be kept the same, as the King has invited people to take part in the ceremony if they are related to someone who took part in a previous coronation.

 Join our commenting forum